University of Queensland Union: 1970s

 On 4 September 1977 Joh Bjelke-Petersen, the Premier of Queensland announced that "the day of the political street march is over.
 Anybody who holds a street march, spontaneous or otherwise, will know that they are acting illegally.
 Don’t bother to apply for a permit you won’t get one.
 That's Government policy now."

 On 12 September 1977, the UQ Union marched on campus and was stopped at the gates of the University by 300 Queensland police officers.
 Some students walked along the footpath to a rally of 5,000 workers on Trade Union Rights.
 Wharf workers marched to the rally in Roma Street forum.

-This was followed by a march on the 22nd of September, which went off campus and regathered in King George Square.
+This was followed by a march on 22 September, which went off campus and regathered in King George Square.
 In total, seven people were arrested, including the Australian Union of Students’ representative at UQ.
 All but one of these had been attending meetings at the University of Queensland of the newly formed group to fight the ban.
 By that last arrest, 20 people had been arrested on the King George Square steps.
 Another 12 were arrested later at parliament house.

 The women arrested were strip-searched in the watchhouse that night in the presence of male police.
 Maris, a young student and member of the CLCC, organised a defence for all the arrested people in the courts and a few were acquitted.
 This was the beginning of 3,000 arrests of 2,000 people (some were arrested on several occasions) and court appearances which would continue unabated for 2 years – every time there was a political street march.

 From 4 September 1977 to July 1979 2,000 people were arrested, there were 3,000 arrests with the largest of 418 people being arrested in a single afternoon of 22 October 1977.

 Establishment of Women's Collective

 In 1977, the UQ Union, was the first student union in the country to appoint a part time paid Women’s Rights Organiser.
 An early campaign sought to get the Student Union to adopt policy supporting women’s abortion rights.
 A student referendum on the issue was unsuccessful at that time, though later the Union would adopt a pro-choice stance.

 A campaign about women's safety on campus raised awareness of the prevalence of sexual assault and rape on campus – it was some years, however, before the university responded.
 The Women's Rights Committee also campaigned against sexual harassment of students by some academic and teaching staff.
 They campaigned successfully for the withdrawal of student union funding for a student club that printed a newsletter that incited violence against women and girls.
 They successfully called for the reinstatement by the Student Union of a woman cleaner who had been fired without sufficient reason.

-When the Women's Rights Room became too small for their meetings, the women asked the Union for a larger room.
+"When the Women's Rights Room became too small for their meetings, the women asked the Union for a larger room.
 The request was refused so the women and a couple of supporters, occupied the room and moved the furniture."